shmulik-willinger/vehicle-detection/README.md

 ---
 In this project, the goal is to write a software pipeline to detect vehicles in a video.
 First we'll train a model of deep neural networks and convolutional neural networks, and then we'll use this model to performed detection on video frames.

+A detailed description of the project including the model, data and visualizing is also provided  [here](https://github.com/shmulik-willinger/vehicle_detection/blob/master/writeup_template.md)

 ![]( https://github.com/shmulik-willinger/vehicle_detection/blob/master/readme_img/pipeline_output.png?raw=true)

 The Goals